 While anorexia primarily affects individuals’ thoughts and emotions, it also significantly impacts their physical health, particularly in terms of nutrition.
 Proper nutrition plays a vital role in the recovery process for individuals with anorexia, as it assists in restoring vital nutrients, repairing damaged body tissues, and replenishing energy levels.

-See also How many calories does a blood orange have
+See also How many calories are in a steak and shake milkshake

 However, it is crucial to approach nutrition in anorexia recovery with care, as it involves re-establishing a healthy relationship with food.
 Gaining back lost weight must be done gradually and under the guidance of healthcare professionals to ensure that individuals’ bodies adapt and heal properly.
 The focus is not solely on calorie counting but rather on nourishing the body with wholesome foods that provide the necessary nutrients for optimal health.